simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

 This command is a work in progress.

-It shows the assets held in lot-tracked accounts (see [Lots](#lots)) as of the report end date: one row per account, or one row per lot with `--lots`.
+It shows the assets held in lot-tracked accounts (see [Lots](#lots)) as of the report end date: one row per account and held commodity (an account holding several commodities gets several rows, repeating its name), or per lot and commodity with `--lots`.
+A commodity that has been fully disposed from a displayed account gets a row with zero units, keeping its realised gain visible.
 With `--tree`, accounts are shown as a tree, with parent rows aggregating the lots beneath them; `--depth` limits and aggregates the displayed rows as usual.
 With `-S/--sort-amount`, rows are sorted by market value (or by cost,